ScilifelabDataCentre/genome-portal/hugo/content/faqs/_index.md

 The Genome Portal uses the JBrowse 2 genome browser to display genomic datasets. <a href="https://jbrowse.org/jb2/features/#supported-data-formats" target="_blank">JBrowse 2 supports several formats</a> that are commonly used in genomics (e.g., BED, VCF, FASTA, GFF, among others), which could therefore be displayed in the Genome Portal.
 However, at the moment, we do not accept complete BAM files derived from shotgun sequencing, as they can be quite large and may impact performance.
 Users can, however, add and visualise BAM files as local data tracks in the Genome Portal’s genome browser.
 {{< /faq_block >}}

-{{< faq_block title="How can I display a local data track in the genome browser of an existing Species page?" >}}
-To add a new track to the genome browser, you have two options:

-1. Go to the menu bar (top-left corner) and open the form for adding a track by selecting `File > Open Track`.

-2. Use the action button (circular `+`) inside the track selector (bottom-right corner) to access the `Add track` form, where you can provide a URL or select a local file to load.
-More details on <a href="https://jbrowse.org/jb2/docs/tutorials/config_gui/#adding-a-track" target="_blank">adding a data track</a> can be found in the JBrowse User Guide.

-*Note that for either of these options to work, your data must have the same genomic coordinates as the genome assembly available on the Genome Portal.*
-{{< /faq_block >}}

 {{< faq_block title="Can unpublished data be displayed on the Genome Portal?" >}}
 No, we require data be publicly available.
 However, we can begin adding data under embargo that will soon become available once the manuscript is accepted for publication.
 More details can be found in the next question.
 {{< /faq_block >}}